Table of Contents

 1 in 10 students said they or someone they know have been disciplined by their college administration for expression.
 Another 3% said they have been threatened with discipline, and another 18% said they know someone who has been threatened with discipline.
 That means almost 1 in 3 students have either been disciplined, threatened with discipline, or know someone who has either been disciplined or threatened with discipline for expression on campus.
 The forms of expression for which students faced disciplinary action likely include a mix of protected and unprotected speech.

-Among these students, 65% said that the expression for which they or someone they know have been disciplined or threatened with discipline happened during a public campus protest.
+Among these students, 65% said that the expression for which they or someone they know have been disciplined or threatened with discipline happened during a public college protest.
 For comparison, 9% of students reported having been disciplined for expression or having been threatened with discipline in their role as a member of a student group or organization.
 In no other context did more than 7% of students report having experienced discipline or the threat of discipline.

 Students on campuses where encampment protesters were arrested reported more experience with disciplinary action for expression compared to students on campuses where an encampment was established but no arrests were made or on campuses where no encampment was established.